laura-kolcavova/secret-santa/README.md

 ## Database

-- The SQLite database will be created automatically at the specified path
+- The SQLite database files will be created automatically when the server starts
+- By default the database files will be created in the `database` folder:
+  - Production: `database/database.sqlite`
+  - Development: `database/database.Development.sqlite`
-- Ensure the database directory exists and has write permissions
+- Ensure the `database` directory exists and has write permissions

 ## Features